What to do about dry, cracked leather on a bag? he Ultimate Repair Guide for 2025!

 Where to go for bag cleaning and maintenance?

-If your bag is made of high-end leather or has severe dry cracking, it is recommended to choose a professional service provider.
+If your bag is made of high-end leather or has severe dry cracking, you should choose a professional service provider